THE BOARD OF TRUSTEES

 Rosalind Raymond is a partner in a mixed farming business currently employing 20 full time staff.
-Married to Mansel, they have two children – Nigel who is the farm manager and Jenny who is a solicitor specialising in commercial litigation.
-Rosalind, a former bank clerk, has been a local school governor and also past chairman of Fishguard Floral Art Society.
+Married to Mansel, they have two children – Nigel who is the farm manager and Jenny who is a Partner for a law firm in Cheltenham.
+Ros, a former bank clerk, has been a local school governor and also past chairman of Fishguard Floral Art Society.
 She established a floristry business with Megan Gwyther and since Megan’s retirement has continued the business.
-She is a former church warden of her local church where she has also been organist for over 30 years.
+She is a former church warden of her local church where she has also been organist for over 40 years.
 Rosalind has supported the Paul Sartori Foundation for many years and has helped to run various fundraising campaigns.
 She became a voting member in 2006 and has been a trustee since 2007 serving on the audit and finance, human resources, fundraising, and shops committees.